imlicud/Portfolio/README.md

 # Portfolio
-Codes porfolio for AI and ML
+Codes porfolio for Data Science, Analytics, AI and ML.